-The tour is 14 days in duration including international flights.
-Please note that due to flight schedules passengers may depart/arrive on Day 2.
+The tour is 14 days in duration including overnight international flights in both directions as this is the most likely flight option from Australia.
+Please note, some flights may depart and arrive on Day 2.

-Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
-Please advise your international flight times to reservations.
+Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour, or when booking pre and post night accommodation with Wendy Wu Tours.
+Please email your international flight times to info@wendywutours.com.au so we can arrange your transfers accordingly.

-Join the tour on Day 2 in Fukuoka and end the tour on Day 13 in Tokyo.
+Join the tour on Day 2 in Fukuoka and end the tour on Day 13 in Tokyo (arrive into either Tokyo Narita or Tokyo Haneda airport).
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.
+An informal Welcome Dinner will be held on Day 2 of the itinerary.
+If you miss this due to your arrival time, all information will be provided to you at breakfast the following morning.